Browser outdated: Flight search is not supported in IE version 10 or lesser. Please visit malaysiaairlines.com with supported browser.

 Tan Sri Wan Zulkiflee bin Wan Ariffin is the Non-Executive Group Chairman of the Board of Directors of Malaysia Airlines Berhad and Malaysia Aviation Group Berhad.

 Tan Sri Wan Zulkiflee was appointed the Chairman of Malaysia Aviation Group and Malaysia Airlines Berhad in July 2020.
 In September 2020, he was appointed the Chairman of DRB Hicom, a diversified business conglomerate involved in automotive, services and property businesses.
 In July 2021, Tan Sri Wan Zulkiflee joined Gas Malaysia as Chairman of the Board.
+He was also appointed as Director and Chairman of EON Petromin Sdn.
+Bhd. effective 13 September 2022.
 Tan Sri Wan Zulkiflee had served Petronas, the national Oil and Gas Company of Malaysia, for 37 years.
 He was appointed President and Group CEO in April 2015 and retired from the position in June 2020 after a highly successful 5 years.
 He was on the Board of Petronas for more than 12 years, from August 2007 to June 2020.

 In addition to the role as the Regulator for the Malaysian Oil and Gas industry and providing stewardship to Petronas domestic operations, he was instrumental in the expansion of Petronas international business over the years.
 These include the successful acquisition of exploration blocks in Mexico, gas projects in Oman, LNG Projects in Egypt and Australia.
 He also lead the establishment of the Joint Venture with Saudi Aramco for the development of the integrated Refinery and Petrochemical Project in Johor.
 During his tenure, the world’s first floating LNG facility was commissioned and many digital initiatives were introduced across the Group to transform Petronas into a data driven digital enabled organisation.
 He is also passionate about talent and leadership development as well as establishing the right culture for organisations.